zack3030/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that deletes all .js files
+Script that counts the number of directories